-The Company is authorized to discharge wastewater from its Decatur plant pursuant to a Clean Water Act National Pollutant Discharge Elimination System (NPDES) permit issued by ADEM.
+The Company is authorized to discharge wastewater from its Decatur plant pursuant to an NPDES permit issued by ADEM.
 The NPDES permit requires monthly and quarterly reporting on the quality and quantity of pollutants discharged to the Tennessee River.
 In June 2019, as previously reported, the Company voluntarily disclosed to the EPA and ADEM that it had included incorrect values in certain of its monthly and quarterly reports.
 The Company has submitted the corrected values to both the EPA and ADEM.